sami2316/firmadyne/Lab_setup.md

        + exec /bin/bash
    ```

-3. In this lab, we will be using the following firmware.
+3. In this lab, we will be using the following firmware (Tenda CP3 IP camera).
 ```console
     $ wget -N --continue https://down.tenda.com.cn/uploadfile/CP3/CP3_2111220956.zip
     $ ZIP_FILE="CP3_2111220956.zip"